ArduPilot/ardupilot_wiki/common/source/docs/common-esc-telemetry.rst

 - :ref:`SERVO_BLH_POLES <SERVO_BLH_POLES>` defaults to 14 which applies to the majority of brushless motors and normally does not need to be changed.
 Adjust as required if you're using motors with a pole count other than 14 to calculate true motor shaft RPM from ESC's e-field RPM.

-.. note:: using the rpm value reported using single wire telemetry for the center frequency adjustment of the :ref:`harmonic notch feature <common-imu-notch-filtering>`  works. but the responsiveness is slower than using telemetry provided by Bi_directional DShot.
+.. note:: using the rpm value reported using single wire telemetry for the center frequency adjustment of the :ref:`harmonic notch feature <common-imu-notch-filtering>`  works well, but the responsiveness is slower than using telemetry provided by Bi_directional DShot.
 See  next section.

 Bi-directional DShot
 ====================